NATO chief Stoltenberg vows alliance will defend itself | DW | 16.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The NATO secretary general has told Putin to 'stop this war immediately' and said that NATO defense ministers have agreed to continue providing 'significant' support.
+The NATO secretary general has told Putin to "stop this war immediately" and said defense ministers were committed to supporting Ukraine He also said the defensive bloc would not tolerate any attack on member nations.

+NATO Secretary-General Jens Stoltenberg has warned Russia that any act of aggression against a member of the alliance would not be tolerated.

-Stoltenberg said the consequences of Russia's invasion of Ukraine will be discussed at the meeting of NATO defense chiefs
+Stoltenberg said defense plans had already been activated to shield the alliance in light of Russia's invasion of Ukraine, which is set to enter its third week.

+"On land, our new posture should include substantially more forces in the eastern part of the alliance, at higher readiness, with more pre-positioned equipment and supplies," Stoltenberg told reporters.

+The NATO chief said that allies needed to train together more often and "in greater numbers" and stressed the need for members to spend a minimum of 2% of GDP on defense.
+Germany and Denmark's investments to that end were welcomed.

-An extraordinary meeting of NATO defense ministers was held in Brussels on Wednesday with Russia's invasion of Ukraine and the impact on regional security in eastern Europe the key focus.
+The extraordinary meeting of NATO defense ministers was held in Brussels focused on Russia's invasion of Ukraine and the impact on regional security in eastern Europe.

-NATO Secretary General Jens Stoltenberg said in a briefing following talks that defense chiefs had agreed to "continue to provide significant support to Ukraine, including with military supplies, financial help and humanitarian aid."
+Stoltenberg said defense chiefs had agreed to "continue to provide significant support to Ukraine, including with military supplies, financial help and humanitarian aid."

+However, he ruled out any role for the military organization in setting up and policing a no-fly zone to protect against

 Stoltenberg called on Russian President Vladimir Putin to end hostilities.